MatthewBaggins/king-james-functional/README.md

 # king-james-functional

-A Markov chain trained on the King James Bible and Milewski's The Dao of Functional Programming.
+A Markov chain trained on the [King James Bible](https://www.gutenberg.org/ebooks/10) and [The Dao of Functional Programming by Bartosz Milewski](https://github.com/BartoszMilewski/DaoFP).